pablos123/environment/README.md

 Tags:
 - build: compile and install neovim latest version.
-- config: install the configuration located the specified repo for the specified user in the specified home.
+- config: install the configuration located in the specified repo for the specified user in the specified home.

 Run the playbooks with the --ask-become-pass option.